-With its cultural and architectural diversity, South Shore is a neighborhood that CAF looks forward to featuring during Open House Chicago each year.
-CAF friends Mary Steenson and Cheryl Cook can attest to the unique character of South Shore living.
+With its cultural and architectural diversity, South Shore is a neighborhood that CAC looks forward to featuring during Open House Chicago each year.
+CAC friends Mary Steenson and Cheryl Cook can attest to the unique character of South Shore living.

 by Nikki Snodgrass, Media Relations Manager